dashfaq/dashfaq.github.io/index.md

 <a name="why-popular">**Why are these popular?**</a> <sup>[[#why-popular](#why-popular)]</sup>

 > No deal hunter is using these to buy anything.
 They give you a $4.99 Amazon credit on first press (for Amazon-sold items only), and can often be purchased for less than $4.99.
+It's like buying a discounted $4.99 gift card that can only be used on Amazon-sold items.

 ## Earning Credits